thingsstack/lowan-tapi/README.md

 | -d devid | specifies the device ID; if not present, the first device of the given application is used; |
 | -v | verbose mode; |
 | -h | prints a help message. |

+## Dependancies

+The code uses the *nemo.jar* library from the Nemo project (https://netsec.unipr.it/project/nemo).
+The *nemo.jar* file is included in the */lib* folder.